civican/legisinfo/42-1/bills/C-97/bill_text.md

 1, in any other case;

-**is** the capital cost of the mine or right to the taxpayer;
+is the capital cost of the mine or right to the taxpayer;

-**is** the residual value of the timber limit;
+is the residual value of the timber limit;

-**is the total of all amounts** expended by the taxpayer after the commencement of **the taxpayer's** 1949 taxation year that **are** included in the capital cost to **the taxpayer** of the timber limit or right, for surveys, cruises or preparation of prints, maps or plans for the purpose of obtaining a licence or right to cut timber; and
+is the total of all amounts expended by the taxpayer after the commencement of the taxpayer's 1949 taxation year that are included in the capital cost to the taxpayer of the timber limit or right, for surveys, cruises or preparation of prints, maps or plans for the purpose of obtaining a licence or right to cut timber; and

-**is** the quantity of timber in the limit or the quantity of timber the taxpayer has obtained a right to cut, as the case may be, (expressed in cords, board feet or cubic metres) as shown by a cruise.
+is the quantity of timber in the limit or the quantity of timber the taxpayer has obtained a right to cut, as the case may be, (expressed in cords, board feet or cubic metres) as shown by a cruise.

 ### Section 69

   **(1)** Paragraph 3(a) of Schedule VI to the Regulations is replaced by the following:

-    **if** paragraph (b) does not apply,
+    if paragraph (b) does not apply,

     if section 2 applied in the previous year to determine the rate employed to determine the allowance for the year, the rate that would have been determined under section 2 if paragraph (c) of the description of A in that section applied, and

-    **in any other case**, the rate employed to determine the allowance for the most recent year for which an allowance was granted; and
+    in any other case, the rate employed to determine the allowance for the most recent year for which an allowance was granted; and

   **(2)** Subparagraph 3(b)(i) of Schedule VI to the Regulations is replaced by the following:

-    the **amount that would be the** undepreciated capital cost to the taxpayer of the limit or right as of the commencement of the year **if paragraph (c) of the description of A in section 2 had applied in respect of each previous taxation year**, minus the residual value,
+    the amount that would be the undepreciated capital cost to the taxpayer of the limit or right as of the commencement of the year if paragraph (c) of the description of A in section 2 had applied in respect of each previous taxation year, minus the residual value,

 ## GST/HST Measures